GamlinUK/ClansLite/README.md

 * `/clan list` - Will list all clans in the server
 * `/clan prefix <prefix>` - Will change the prefix for your clan in chat
 * `/clan ally [add|remove] <ally-owner>` - Will either add or remove an allied clan to yours
-* `/clan pvp` - Will toggle the friendly fire status for your clan.
+* `/clan pvp` - Will toggle the friendly fire status for your clan
+* `/clan [sethome|home]` - Will set a clan home location or teleport you or you clan members to this location.

 ## /clanadmin command
 Aliases: `/ca`